Dazh0855/NiteOutBackend/README.md

 This repo requires the installation of Django framework.

 # Guide
 This is a repository for the backend work for the project, Nite Out.
-This repo includes python code to initialize our database, create urls, and make api calls.
+Includes python code to initialize our database, create urls, and make api calls.
 Note that this app will not run without our running DigitalOcean server.
 # Database